YoumiMa/TablERT/README.md

 # TablERT: Named Entity Recognition and Relation Extraction using Enhanced Table Filling by Contextualized Representations
 This is the PyTorch code for the preprint ['Named Entity Recognition and Relation Extraction using Enhanced Table Filling by Contextualized Representations'](https://arxiv.org/abs/2010.07522) (TablERT).
+An extended version of this paper is accepted as a journal paper at [JNLP](https://www.jstage.jst.go.jp/article/jnlp/29/1/29_187/_article/-char/ja).
 The general framework of this software adopts that of [SpERT](https://github.com/markus-eberts/spert) [1].
 # Setup